cesmii/AppFramework/README.md

 [AppFrameworkExtensions](https://github.com/cesmii/AppFrameworkExtensions)

+## Installation

+### Server-side

+This framework is pure Javascript, so any web server can host it, there are no special requirements.

+### Client-side

+Any modern web browser should be able to render the framework -- its up to extension developers to ensure that remains true.

+Most PCs and smart phones can also "install" this website as a PWA (Progressive Web App).
+Look for the "Install" or "Add to Home Screen" options in your OS.

 ## Updates

 This framework is evolving, you will want to periodically `git pull` for new changes.
 There's no guarantee that changes won't break extension in the future.